Robinlovelace/open-gat/README.md

 plugin](https://docs.qgis.org/2.14/en/docs/user_manual/plugins/plugins_road_graph.html),
 which ships with QGIS by default.
 Dong et al. (2016), to provide another example, used QGIS as the basis of geographic analysis of route network efficiency.
-Hundreds of other transport planning projects have used QGIS for the mapping and geographic analysis component of the work and, due to the application’s user friendly GUI, it is rapidly gaining in popularity among government transport planning departments, including Transport for Wales and Transport for Greater Manchester.
+Many other transport planning projects have used QGIS for the mapping and geographic analysis component of the work and, due to the application’s user friendly GUI, it is gaining in popularity among government transport planning departments, including Transport for Wales and Transport for Greater Manchester.

 # Discussion and conclusion